 First on the list is a weekend solo travel in Dumaguete!

 Dumaguete is found right across the Southern tip of Cebu.
-It is the most populous and is the capital of Negros oriental.
+It is the most populous town and the capital of Negros oriental.

 Second, I visited Dumaguete numerous times but did not explore its outskirts.
 This could not be more than a perfect time to do this road show.

 Erik the Hungry Traveller Travel expense:

-Ferry Boat Fare from Liloan to Sibulan Port – 70 Php
+- Ferry Boat Fare from Liloan to Sibulan Port – 70 Php

-Tricycle Ride from Sibulan to Dumaguete – 150 Php
+- Tricycle Ride from Sibulan to Dumaguete – 150 Php

-I started my bus journey from Cebu 7 am thus the journey took me 5 hours to get to the place.
+I started my bus journey from Cebu 7 am thus the journey took me roughly around 5 hours to arrive at my final destination.

-I saw this restaurant grow from a 24 hours classic diner in the Philippines to a posh quirky restaurant.
+I saw this restaurant grow from a 24 hours classic diner in Dumaguete to a posh quirky restaurant.